dotnet/runtime/docs/installer/design-docs/additional-deps.md

 Adding support for app-to-app dependencies would imply adding a "horizontal" hierarchy, and introducing a "graph reconcilation" phase that would need to be able to collapse several references to the same app or framework when they have different versions.

-Similar to additional-deps, the extension apps could "light up" by "additional-apps" via host option or environment variable.
+Similar to additional-deps, the extension apps could "light up" by (for example) an "additional-apps" host option or environment variable.